Frequently Asked Questions

 I only accept 15 students per year.
 This enables me to put my energy and concentrate on each student to hone their application into a strong profile that admissions officers want to see.
 My special focus on the Ivy League and other top schools gives me a special niche as I focus on each student’s strengths and weaknesses and address those before it’s too late.

 My success rate is unprecedented and is one of the driving factors that sets my program apart.
 On average, my clients with 3.9+ unweighted GPA, 1550+ SAT, 780+ SAT Subject Tests have been accepted to at least an Ivy League or top university.
 Last year, 75% of my students were accepted to Ivy League or top 10 universities.
+Nearly 100% of my students have been accepted to one of their top choice schools.
 While this is by no means guaranteed, this type of acceptance rate is unprecedented.
 For students who don’t meet this academically, the odds of getting in are lower, but still remarkably strong, and we evaluate that on a case by case basis.
 Past performance, however, may not be indicative of future results given the highly competitive nature of college admissions.

 There’s only two criteria that I require for a student to work with me – hard work and motivation.
 These are by far the most important credentials – a student needs to want to succeed in order for me to help them.
 On average, most of my clients have an average GPA of 3.9+ and SAT score of 1550+ on the new SAT exam.
 While this is by no means a requirement, I do tend to work with stronger students because they exhibit these attributes.
 I tend to take the application very seriously, so it’s important that the student shares the same philosophy.